TaitoUnited/taito-cli/docs/tutorial/02-local-development.md

 #### a) Create user interface test

-Kubernetes-template uses [Cypress](https://www.cypress.io/) for automatic user interface tests.
+full-stack-template uses [Cypress](https://www.cypress.io/) for automatic user interface tests.

 1) Open the Cypress UI with `taito cypress:client` and run all existing Cypress tests by pressing the `Run all specs` -button.
 2) Create tests for you UI.
 See the `client/test/integration/posts.spec.js` as an example.
 The following resources provide some useful instructions for writing Cypress tests: